trikoder/trim/documentation/list-elements.md

 * **action**: callback to run when action is clicked.
 Receives current item model as argument.
 Accepts 'editItem' and 'deleteItem' strings for predefined actions.
 * **url**: string or function generating string for use cases when action has link.
 * **confirm**: brings confirm dialog up for action if set to true.
 Accept string for with custom confirm question.
 * **showIf**: optional callback to decide if action is to be shown for this list item.
-Receives current item model as argument.
+Receives current item model as argument

 ```js
 list.addItem('ContextMenu', {